downsj2/puppet-pingdom/README.md

     tags   => [sha1("http://${facts['fqdn']}")[0,5], 'http']
 }
 ```

+Once Puppet has run, remove the sha1 tag, and set `autotag => true`.
+Your existing checks should be found.

-or, more simply, delete the existing checks and allow Puppet to recreate them with the proper tags (probably the right choice).
+More simply, delete the existing checks and allow Puppet to recreate them with the proper tags.

 ---